Corona, CA has a B safety grade (60/100) with a violent crime rate of 249 per 100,000, 29% below the national average.

 Crime data sourced from the FBI Uniform Crime Reporting program, covering violent crime, property crime, and individual offense categories.
 Safety grades reflect a composite analysis of violent and property crime rates benchmarked against national averages.
 For context on how crime statistics are collected and what they mean for community safety, read our guide to understanding FBI crime data.

 Is Corona, CA safe?
-Corona has a violent crime rate of 249.4 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data — 253% higher than the national average and 48% below the California average.
-The city receives a safety grade of F (High Risk).
+Corona has a violent crime rate of 249.4 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data, 29% lower than the national average and 48% below the California average.
+The city receives a safety grade of B (Above Average).
 Property crime rate: 1723.6/100K.
 Population: 161,174.

 FBI UCR Data Snapshot: Corona, CA

-Against the national violent crime average, Corona runs 253% above the US benchmark, and 48% below the California statewide rate.
+Against the national violent crime average, Corona runs 29% below the US benchmark, and 48% below the California statewide rate.
 Translated to per-capita risk, the 2024 figures imply roughly a 1 in 51 statistical chance of being named in a crime report that year, narrowing to 1 in 401 for a violent offense.
 UCR figures reflect offenses reported to and submitted by local law enforcement and may undercount unreported crime.

 Is Corona, CA Safe?
 Safety Assessment